andrewacashner/hearingfaithms/chapters/chapter-2.md

 The depictions of imperfect hearing in the villancicos of the deaf, in fact, depended on the attention of listeners with well-trained ears.

-Few villancicos of the seventeenth century would satisfy Azevedo's call to teach the "*b, a, ba* of Christianity."
-This means that the depictions of imperfect hearing in the villancicos of the deaf themselves depended on the attention of listeners with well-trained ears.

 #### "Make a Hedge around Your Ears"

 To understand the role of villancicos in the dynamics of hearing and faith, then, we must consider these performative texts as more than just one-way transmissions of religious teaching from the Church to listening worshipers.
-They sometimes raise more questions than they answer.
 The creators of these pieces seem to expect listeners to be active, attentive, and intelligent.
 Indeed, Catholic listeners in this period had to pay attention, because as